Thinking about selling your small business? Now may be the right time to contemplate selling — or at least considering an exit strategy.

 You may think you know the worth of your business, but rather than guesstimate it’s important that you first conduct a business evaluation.
 Get a realistic idea of what the company is worth from an objective and outside source.

 A professional evaluation gives you the basis for gauging offers and determining which ones are viable and what you can expect from the sale.
-You may get an evaluation of your business from a number of sources including accountants, busines brokers, and investment banking firms.
+You may get an evaluation of your business from a number of sources including accountants, business brokers, and investment banking firms.

 Consider how prepared you are to sell your business.